 - a.
-No student shall willfully show disrespect or provide false and/or misleading information to any University student conduct official, student judicial board, or administrative hearing board. - b.
+No student shall willfully provide false and/or misleading information to any University student conduct official, student judicial board, or administrative hearing board. - b.
 No student shall disrupt the University student conduct process.

 9. Domestic Violence

 An act of violence committed by: